 If your krewe is down to party, getting a party bus to take you around the city and stop at a few bars is the way to go!
 We love Mr. Buck’s Bus and the Gator 1 Party Fire Engine – a literal old fire truck that is open on the top so you will get all the attention as you roll through Nola.
 Plus, the engine will even pit stop at a local fire station so you can get pics and party with the cute firemen.
 Both will stop at bars of your choice, or recommend fun local bars to stop at if you are not sure where to go.

 Book a room for your bach party at Southern Swings Nail Bar on Magazine Street.
 This is the place to go with your girls.
 Everything is adorbs and pink, they keep the mimosas flowing and you’ll sit in a swing while getting your pedi for the ultimate Southern belle experience.
 They offer lots more than just manicures and pedicures too!

 Take A Workout Class

 Beat your hangover and sweat it out.
-We think working out is only fun when you do it with your friends.
+Working out way more fun when you do it with your friends.
 Do your research and book a private class in advance, or purchase and schedule a drop in class.
-We’re currently obsessed with Higher Power NOLA (TRX, Power Yoga & Cycling).

 Go To A Show